swillasnomads/Blog/content/posts/May21-28_NZ_N1.md

 And we culminated our day in a free hot spring 40min outside of Rotorua, where we were greeted by multiple signs telling us not to leave valuables in the car (thankfully, ALL our valuables were in the car).
 We crossed our fingers and hoped for the best.
 We scouted out the creek at first to see where we’d be entering.

-We then went back to the car to put on our bathing suits, made our way to the water, and got it.
+We then went back to the car to put on our bathing suits, made our way to the water, and got in.
 The water was indeed incredibly warm, it was lovely.

 {{< figure src="/img/May21-28/hot_spring.jpg" >}}
 &nbsp;

 Getting out was the unpleasant part.
 We were immediately welcomed by a muddy river bank, and very cold fall air.
 We had to then walk back to the car, dry ourselves off, put on clothes and get back in the car.
-It’s at this point that I realized the small that covered by whole body.
+It’s at this point that I realized the smell that covered by whole body.
 That lovely sulfur smell was now on my skin and bathing suit.

 Definitely an experience we’ll remember 😂.